epistoteles/UserStudy/README.md

 All assumptions about how the study works are included in the `study.py` file.
 This includes
 - which fields/sliders there are
-- how to pull and present the samples
+- how to pull and present the samples from the Google Sheet
 - where to write the answers to

 The code is sensitive to what columns are named in _Database_ and what names individual sheets have (_Database_, _Responses_).
 Feel free to play around with the code in study.py.